QubesOS/qubes-doc/managing-os/templates/debian.md

 Debian 9 (stretch) - stable:

+In Qubes 4.0 -

+    [user@dom0 ~]$ sudo qubes-dom0-update qubes-template-debian-9

-A prebuilt template is not yet available, but there are two options for achieving a stretch template:
+A prebuilt template is not available in Qubes 3.2, but there are two options for achieving a stretch template:

 1. Build an experimental stretch template from source.